Mail Order Brides (artist collaborative): Always A BridesMaid Never A Bride, 2005

-Manananggoogle, 2013
+Manananggoogle, 2013-ongoing

 Inspired by the Manananggal, a mythical, vampire-like creature from Philippine mythology, the collective created an installation and performance piece parodying corporate culture.
 This project was commissioned by curator Monica Ramirez-Montagut at the San Jose Museum of Art.

-Manananggoogle later hosted an "Onboarding" performance event at the Global Fund for Women's office in San Francisco for Southern Exposure's Long Conversation Show for their 39th Anniversary.
-Manananggoogle has also hosted recruitment events in the San Diego/Tijuana border area, and team-building activities at San Francisco's Somarts Cultural Center.
+Manananggoogle later hosted an "Onboarding" performance event at the Global Fund for Women's office in San Francisco for Southern Exposure's 'Long Conversation' exhibition.
+Manananggoogle also hosted recruitment events in the San Diego/Tijuana border area, team-building activities at San Francisco's SOMArts, and in Intramuros, Philippines, as part of the Manila Biennale.
+Gallery presentations of Manananggoogle have also included exhibitions at the Wing Luke Museum (Seattle), Root Division (San Francisco) and Project 1A Space (Hong Kong).

+Chatsilog Revisited, 2022

+A multimedia installation in video, sculpture and photography addressing MOB's connection to Filipino American artist Carlos Villa, subject of the San Francisco Asian Art Museum’s retrospective exhibition that year.
+Variations on the original installation have since been presented at the University of San Francisco's Thacher Gallery and the San Jose ICA.